-During the last shutdown in 2013, the term “non-excepted” was re-introduced in a Washington Post article about the stigma associated with the term “non-essential” and how the morale of employees is the first thing affected by a shutdown whose work would be considered “non-essential”.
-The article cited the comment made in 1995 by then Secretary of HHS, “the first casualty of a shutdown is the morale of our employees who were incorrectly termed “non-essential”.”
+During the 2013 shutdown, the term “non-excepted” was re-introduced in a Washington Post article about the stigma associated with the term “non-essential” and how the morale of employees is the first thing affected by a shutdown whose work would be considered “non-essential”.
+The article cited the comment made in 1995 by then Secretary of HHS, “the first casualty of a shutdown is the morale of our employees who were incorrectly termed “non-essential”."

-Six Steps to Prepare for the Impending Government Shutdown:
+6 Steps to Prepare for the Government Shutdown:

 - Review your contracts and determine which of them may include ‘non-essential’ personnel.

 - Be intentional about the use of the language and refer to them as ‘non-excepted’ personnel.